Halloween is all about the candy.

 All this combines to what is now supposed to be just this fun kids’ day about candy and dressing up.

 Yes, some houses go a little overboard and their scary house decorations and costumes do make us a little nervous.
+And I can’t watch movies about possession either.

 Why do we take away all the fun?
 The kids don’t even know or care about anything but dressing up and getting candy.